Bee-Lab/BeelabTestBundle/Resources/doc/index.md

 * Automatic login

-  This is integrated with [BeelabUserBundle](https://github.com/Bee-Lab/BeelabUserBundle).
+  This is integrated by default with [BeelabUserBundle](https://github.com/Bee-Lab/BeelabUserBundle).
+  Anyway, you can use any user provider, passing the name of your service as third argument.
+  For example, if you want to login users provided by FOSUserBundle in your tests, you can do something like `$this->login('foo', 'main', 'fos_user.user_provider.username');`.
+For basic usage, just pass the username as first argument.

 * Files for forms